fewmysteriessolved/qclocktwo/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.12 or higher (I tried with 3.9 and it did not work, becuase Tkinter is buggy there))
 - macOS (for full menu integration; other platforms may work but are untested)
 - Required Python packages (see [Dependencies](#dependencies))